Schlaubischlump/LocationSimulator/index.md

 # Changelog

+### v0.2.2
+⚠️ Language support other than english, german and czech is partially incomplete
+- Fix: searching (on macOS Catalina) disables manual movement

 ### v0.2.1
 ⚠️ Language support other than english, german and czech is partially incomplete
 - Fix: searching disables manual movement